Physical

 Golem Weakness

-Golem is weak to Water, Grass, Ice, Fighting, Ground, and Steel-type moves.
+Golem is weak to Water, Grass, Ice, Fighting, Ground, and Steel.
 Watch out for Water and Grass attacks, those deal 4x damage.
 On the flip side, it's immune to Electric-type moves entirely.
 5 resistances help offset the weaknesses.
 Golem's physical bulk (base 130 Def) helps cushion physical weakness hits, but special attackers are the bigger threat.

 6Weak